alwinb/tiny-html-lexer/README.md

 Changelog
 ------------

+### 0.9.1
+- The token builder now lowercases attribute names and handles duplicate attributes according to the standard (the first value is preserved).
+- Some preliminary work has been done to emit newlines as separate `"newline"` chunks.

 ### 0.9.0
 - Rewrote the lexer runtime.
 - Added a token builder!
 Use `tinyhtml.tags (string)` to get a lazy stream (an iterator) of tag objects and data strings.
 - Disabled the typescript annotations for the time being.
+- The types have been renamed to use camelCase.

 ### 0.8.5
 - Fix an issue introduced in version 0.8.4 where terminating semicolons after legacy character references would be tokenized as data.